마음을 먹다 meaning – 3 Examples Explained

 Cultural Insight

-In Korean culture, decisions are often made with a strong emotional component, which is why the word 마음 (mind/heart) is emphasized in this expression.
-It’s not just about logic but also about aligning your feelings and determination.
+In Korean culture, decisions are often made with a strong emotional component, which is why the word 마음 (mind/heart) is emphasized in the expression “마음을 먹다.”
+Understanding the **마음을 먹다 meaning** reveals that it’s not just about logic but also about aligning your feelings and determination when making a firm decision.

 Synonyms for 마음을 먹다